Autowiring

 Scalar Arguments

-Autowiring can only pass objects and arrays of objects.
-Scalar arguments (e.g. strings, numbers, booleans) write in configuration.
-An alternative is to create a settings-object that encapsulates a scalar value (or multiple values) as an object, which can then be passed again using autowiring.
+Autowiring only works for objects and arrays of objects.
+Scalar arguments (e.g., strings, numbers, booleans) must be specified in the configuration.
+An alternative is to create a settings object that encapsulates the scalar value (or multiple values).
+This object can then be passed using autowiring.

 class MySettings